Dietary biology of the Nile crocodile: Mammals

 Particularly large adults, on occasion, take on even larger prey, such as giraffe (Giraffa sp.), Cape buffalo (Syncerus caffer), and young African bush elephants (Loxodonta africana).
 Even heavier prey, such as black rhinoceros (Diceros bicornis), have been killed by crocodiles.
 In one case in the Tana River of Kenya, as observed by Max Fleishmann (communicated via letter to Theodore Roosevelt), a Nile crocodile was able to bring down one of these huge herbivores by the help of muddy bank terrain, the adult female rhino's poor decision to enter deeper water rather than retreat to land and finally having been joined in drowning the animal by one to two other crocodiles.
 An additional case of predation on an adult black rhino was reportedly observed in northern Zambia.
 A bull giraffe that lost his footing on a river bank in Kruger National Park was seen to be killed by a large crocodile, while in another case there, a healthy bull buffalo was seen to be overpowered and killed by an average-sized adult male crocodile measuring 4.25 m after a massive struggle, an incident less commonly seen at this size.
 Since crocodiles are solitary hunters, the Nile crocodile is the only predator in Africa known to attack full-grown Cape buffaloes alone, compared to the preferred pride attack method of lions.

-Although Nile crocodiles occasionally prey on hippo calves, even large adult crocodiles rarely attack them because of the aggressive defense by mother hippos and the close protection of the herd, which pose a serious threat.
+Although Nile crocodiles occasionally prey on hippopotamus calves, even large adult crocodiles rarely attack them because of the aggressive defense by mother hippos and the close protection of the herd, which pose a serious threat.
 Hippo calves have been observed to at times act brazenly around crocodiles, foraging without apparent concern and even bumping into the reptiles.
 However, some large Nile crocodiles have been recorded as predators of subadult hippos; anecdotally, the infamous giant crocodile Gustave was reported to have been seen killing adult female hippos.
 A 5 m specimen from Zambia was found to have eaten a "half-grown hippo".
 At the no-longer-existent Ripon Falls in Uganda, one adult bull hippo was seen to be badly injured in a mating battle with a rival bull hippo, and was then subsequently attacked by several crocodiles, causing it to retreat to a reedbed.
 When the male hippo returned to the water, it was drowned and killed by the group of Nile crocodiles amid "a truly terrifying commotion".
 However, other than rare instances, adults of megafauna species such as hippopotamuses, rhinoceroses, and elephants are not regular prey and are not typically attacked, with the exception of giraffes, since their anatomy makes them vulnerable to attack while taking a drink.